furnaceX/fabriq-api-docs/source/includes/resources/alerts/_position.md

 ### Returns
-This method will return a 201 HTTP Status code if the data was uploaded successfully.
-It does not return a JSON object.
+This method returns an object with the number of positions uploaded.